Terry-Weymouth/haskell-line-intersect/README.md

 two segments) for the second segment parameter, u.
 The two segments intersect, the, when 0 <= t <= 1 and 0 <= u <= 1, otherwise not.

+See http://haskellformac.com/ for details on Framework.
+Note that this exercise contains an illustration that depends on Hakell for Mac, however, the underlying Haskell code can be easily seperated and used in other graphics frameworks (e.g. gloss - https://hackage.haskell.org/package/gloss).